Make-Tarkov-Great-Again/MTGA-JS/README.md

 - Some code you would like to refactor?
 - Got an idea you would like to share/implement?

-This server runs off the latest LTS of NodeJS, v18.7.0.

 Feel free to create a fork, open a pull request and request a review: **We are open to any contribution!**

 **To keep your fork up-to-date**, [we recommend using Pull](https://github.com/wei/pull)!